dcampos/nvim-snippy/README.md

 generally no. UltiSnips is a great snippets manager for those wanting to use advanced snippet features, like Python evaluation, but that comes at a price of being heavyweight and complicated, whereas Snippy strives to be minimal and simple.
-That said, UltiSnips has some nice features like auto-trigger that may be added to Snippy in the future to improve usability.
+That said, UltiSnips has some nice features like auto-trigger that ~may be added~ has been added to Snippy to improve usability.

 ## Known bugs